 What Will You Learn?

-Component 1: Theatre Workshop (20% of the overall qualification)
+Component 1: Devising (20% of the overall qualification)

 Working in the style of an influential theatre practitioner, you will participate in the creation, development and performance of a piece of theatre based on a reinterpretation of an extract from a text, chosen by the exam board.
 This will be a collaborative project, working with a group of other students and will allow you to create and devise around the text, themes and ideas of the play chosen.
 For this assessment, you will create and perform your piece to an audience and submit a creative portfolio.

 Component 2: Text in Action (40% of the overall qualification)